Mount Anthony Union High School

-Mount Anthony Union High School is the public high school serving Bennington, Vermont, as well as the towns of Shaftsbury, Woodford, and Pownal.
+Mount Anthony Union High School is the public high school serving Bennington, Vermont, as well as the towns of Shaftsbury, Woodford, and Pownal, Glastenbury, and Bennington County.

-As of the 2015–16 academic year, the school has about 969 students enrolled in grades 9-12 and has a faculty of nearly 100.
+As of the 2023-2024 academic year, the school has about 1,200 students enrolled in grades 9-12 and has a faculty of nearly 130.

 It is easily accessible from US Route 7, VT Route 279, and the Green Mountain Express Red Line bus.

 Mount Anthony is the third-largest school in the state of Vermont.
 The average graduation rate is eighty-five percent.

 The school yearbook is officially known as the Patriot Ledger, and the school newsletter is called Mount Anthony Connections.
 Additionally, the school runs a bi-weekly sports newsletter, The Patriot Press, which reports on the school's athletic teams.

 The sports teams in their athletic program are collectively known as the Patriots.
-Led by head coach Brian Coon, the Patriots wrestling team holds the national record for most consecutive state titles won as of 2019 (31).
+Led by head coach Brian Coon, the Patriots wrestling team holds the national record for most consecutive state titles won as of 2025 (38).
+Under the guidance of 1st year head coaches Frank Gaudette and Corey Greene, MT.
+Anthony won their 38th consecutive title, which is the longest current state championship streak in the country in wrestling.

-The Mount Anthony Football team is also very successful being state champion runner-ups in the 1986–1987, 1992–1993 and 2021-2022 season and state champions in the 1994–1995 season.
-As of 11/6/2021 they play in Division II in the state of Vermont.
+The Mount Anthony Football team is also very successful being state champion runner-ups in the 1986–1987, 1992–1993 and 2021-2022 season and state champions in the 1974-1975, 1994–1995 and 2022-2023 seasons.
+The Patriots won the state championship in Division II by defeating Bellows Falls in double overtime.
+As of 10/4/2025 they play in Division I in the state of Vermont.
 They host home games at Spinelli Field.

 The Southwest Tech campus is housed on the school's campus.